hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> Network Interface </td>
-<td> Select the network interface on the HP Cloud OS Administration node that has been configured for Internet access. <b>Note:</b> Interface <code>eth0</code> is not used for Internet access.
+<td> Select the network interface on the HP Helion Cloud OS Administration node that has been configured for Internet access. <b>Note:</b> Interface <code>eth0</code> is not used for Internet access.
 </td>
 </tr>